-As can be seen from the above analysis, WWU’s costs under MOD 678 are forecast to increase significantly from 20/21 onwards, as compared to the current regime.
-Due to the two-year lag cost true up mechanism, (whereby any difference between costs and the allowance set in the price control is recovered in two years’ time), plus the mid-year change in NTS exit charges, the impact of the increases in cost will not be a direct correlation to the effect on our allowed revenue and therefore customer bill.
+As can be seen from the above analysis, WWU’s costs under Modification 0678 are forecast to increase significantly from 20/21 onwards, as compared to the current regime.
+Due to the two-year lag cost true up mechanism, (whereby any difference between costs and the allowance set in the price control is recovered in two years’ time), GDNs would bear these cost increases for two years.
+This may have a significant negative impact on cash flow and financing arrangements.
+As this change impacts all networks and external parties no individual party or network should gain or lose as a result of timing.
+The allowed revenues of gas distribution networks must be changed to reflect any cost change this October.
+If this does not happen there may be significant unintended consequences and market distortions may arise.
+The two year lag mechanism, combined with the mid-year change in NTS exit charges, the impact of the increases in cost will not be a direct correlation to the effect on our allowed revenue and therefore customer bill.

-As can be seen below, the revenue impact of MOD 678 would start in 2021/22 and have its most pronounced effect in 2022/23 due to the cost true up from 2020/21.
+As can be seen below, the revenue impact of Modification 0678 would start in 2021/22 and have its most pronounced effect in 2022/23 due to the cost true up from 2020/21.
 The cost true up adjusts for the differences between cost allowance and actual costs.
 The adjustment is made to allowed revenue in on a two year lag.
 The table shows the forecasted revenue required to recover NTS exit capacity charges.